 Monday – Friday 8:00 am - 4:30pm

 Substance Use Clinic Open until 7pm Monday through Thursday nights by appointment at the Mental Health Residential Rehabilitation Treatment Program (MHRRTP-Leroy Pond Clinic)

-Therapy Appointments are available until 7pm on Tuesday nights for mental health or substance use needs.
+Therapy Appointments are available until 7:00 p.m. on Wednesday nights for mental health or substance use needs by appointment

 Helpful Phone Numbers:

 Mental Health Clinic to schedule an appointment: 479-444-5048

 Veterans Crisis Line: 1-800-273-TALK (8255).
 Press 1.